-One of the nation's most politically active labor unions plans to focus its resources on fewer states this year in an effort to re-elect President Barack Obama.
+WASHINGTON – One of the nation's most politically active labor unions plans to focus its resources on fewer states this year while working to help re-elect President Barack Obama.

-The Service Employees International Union says it will target its massive field campaign on turning out voters in just eight battleground states -- about half the number it focused on in 2008.
+The Service Employees International Union said Tuesday it will target its massive field campaign on turning out voters in just eight battleground states — about half the number it focused on in 2008.

-The 2.1 million-member union also hopes to get 100,000 of its members to volunteer in its political program.
-That's twice as many as in the last presidential race.
+At the same time, the 2.1 million-member union hopes to get 100,000 of its members to volunteer in its political program, twice as many as in the last presidential race.

 Overall, the union is expected to spend at least $85 million to help Obama win, similar to what it spent in 2008.